1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

 Portland’s Bureau of Transportation and Bureau of Environmental Services are working in coordination on street and stormwater improvements in Errol Heights.
 This pilot project will improve safety and accessibility, while improving stormwater management and protecting water quality in local creeks and streams.
 Working together ensures successful outcomes including reduced costs, improved efficiency, and enhanced service delivery to the Portland community.

-Thank you to everyone who came to talk with us during the first week of May.
-We received a lot of great questions, some of which are best addressed at people's homes.
-If you'd like somebody from the project team to come to your property to discuss the engineering plans and show the potential project impacts, we would be happy to schedule a time to do so.
+If the above dates/times don't work for you and you'd like someone from the project team to come to your property to discuss the design, we would be happy to schedule a time to do so.

-If you'd like to meet during the month of May, please email or call using the contact information below.
+If you'd like to meet, please email or call using the contact information below.

 The Errol Heights Street Improvement Project proposes to implement new City street designs for the neighborhood’s unpaved roads.
 The project will build a new network of narrow, curbless roads, and stormwater facilities to improve access to the neighborhood, address drainage issues, and improve water quality in Johnson Creek.